alexmozheyko/notes-app/README.md

-# The client-server application to manage your notes
-# (like Google Keep)
+# The client-server application to manage your notes \n (like Google Keep)

 1. Installation:
 >	* $root: npm i / yarn install